john-kanel/church-music-scheduler/PRE_LAUNCH_AUDIT.md

 **You're ready to launch!** 🚀

-Your Church Music Scheduler is a solid, well-built application with:
+Your Church Music Pro is a solid, well-built application with:
 - ✅ Complete core functionality
 - ✅ Secure authentication and payments
 - ✅ Good performance